Contribute to the Sacramento House Rabbit Society through Mighty Cause

 Please take some time to think about the consequences of your purchase.

-The House Rabbit Society is a non-profit, all volunteer organization dedicated to rescuing and finding loving homes for abandoned and unwanted rabbits.
-HRS is committed to educating people about the unique nature and proper care of these wonderful, intelligent companion animals.
-Find out more about the Sacramento House Rabbit Society.
+Sacramento House Rabbit Society is a non-profit, all volunteer organization dedicated to rescuing and finding loving homes for abandoned and unwanted rabbits.
+SHRS is committed to educating people about the unique nature and proper care of these wonderful, intelligent companion animals.

 Effective January 1, 2012, SB 917 prohibits the sale, display or offer for sale or give away as part of a transaction, a live animal on any street, public right-of-way, parking lot, carnival, or boardwalk.
 SB 917 prevents animal suffering, safeguard the public, and reduce pressure on animal shelters and local governments.
 Text of the bill here.